By Shelby Huffaker, MPH | Chair, San Diego Americans for Safe Access

 AB-564 Cannabis: excise tax: rate increase repeal.

-Would delay the requirement that the California Department of Tax and Fee Administration adjust the cannabis excise tax rate every two years to account for losses caused by discontinuation of the state cultivation tax, temporarily freezing the cannabis excise tax at 15% until the 2030-2031 fiscal year, after which the tax would be capped at 19%.
-Additionally, detailed performance indicators and data collection requirements would be established to determine efficacy of the bill’s specific goal of providing “immediate tax relief to the cannabis industry.”
+Delays the requirement that the California Department of Tax and Fee Administration adjust the cannabis excise tax rate every two years to account for losses caused by discontinuation of the state cultivation tax, temporarily freezing the cannabis excise tax at 15% until the 2030-2031 fiscal year, after which the tax would be capped at 19%.
+Additionally, detailed performance indicators and data collection requirements will be established to determine efficacy of the bill’s specific goal of providing “immediate tax relief to the cannabis industry.”

 California Senate Bills